This is the last part of my 5-part series on how to move on from a relationship.

 There’s no reason why you shouldn’t think so!
 I don’t care how many relationships you’ve been in the past, how many wrong men/women you’ve been with, or whether you’ve never been in any real relationships.
 (I haven’t).
 There is someone out there for you.
 You’re definitely not the only single out there in the world.
 Look around you!
 Look at your friends.
 Look at the people on the streets.
 Do you think you’re the only person who is single in this world?
 Of course not!
 There are 7 billion people in the world.
 For every couple you see out there, there are multiples of other singles.
 For every single you see, there are even more singles.

 There is someone out there for you.
-I’m as convicted of this for myself as much as I am for you.
+I’m as convinced of this for myself as much as I am for you.
 Just because you are single now doesn’t mean you will remain forever single.
 It just means you have not found the right person.
 Meanwhile, focus on living your best life in your definitions.
 Most importantly, remember that your life doesn’t and shouldn’t hinge on having a special partner or not.
 We are complete by ourselves and relationships should not be there to complete us.

 How To Know When You Have Moved On